INSTRUMENTS ON-BOARD LOFT

 LOFT is specifically designed to exploit the diagnostics of very rapid X-ray flux and spectral variability that directly probe the motion of matter down to distances very close to black holes and neutron stars.
 In order to achieve its main scientific goals, two instruments will be comprised in the scientific payload:

-The Large Area Detector, LAD: a collimated experiment, reaching an effective area of ~12 m2@8 keV, which will provide a total of ~140'000 cts/s for a 500 mCrab source (about 3000 cts/s are expected from the background) and a spectral resolution of ~260 eV in the energy band 2-30 keV.
-The operational energy band will extend up to 50 keV, but only a coarse energy resolution of ~2 keV is expected in the energy range 30-50 keV.
+The Large Area Detector, LAD: a collimated experiment, reaching an effective area of ~10 m2@8 keV, which will provide a total of ~280'000 cts/s for a 1Crab source (about 3000 cts/s are expected from the background) and a spectral resolution of ~260 eV in the energy band 2-30 keV.
+The operational energy band will extend up to 80 keV, but only a coarse energy resolution (2 keV) is expected in the energy range 30-80 keV.

 The Wide Field Monitor, WFM: this instrument will complete the scientific payload of LOFT and has the main scope of catching good triggering sources to be pointed with the LAD.
-Its large field of view will permit to observe in the same energy range of the LAD about 50% of the sky at once.
-The WFM is designed also to catch transient/bursting events down to a few mCrab fluxes and will provide for them data with fine spectral (up to ~300 eV in the 2-50 keV energy range) and timing resolution (up to 10 μsec).
+Its large field of view will permit to observe about 50% of the sky available to the LAD in the same energy band at any time.
+The WFM is designed also to catch transient/bursting events down to a few mCrab fluxes and provide for them the position and trigger time within ~30 seconds from the event (through the LOFT Burst Alert System, LBAS).
+For triggered events, data with fine spectral (up to ~300 eV in the 2-50 keV energy range) and timing resolution (up to 10 μsec) will be made available to the ground within a few hours.
+During normal operations, only a limited amount of data will be made available (including rate-meters, images in at least 8 energy bands and spectra accumulated every 300 s).
+The total energy coverage of the WFM extends up to 80 keV, but data in the energy range 50-80 keV are considered of lower priority and might not be available for all observations.

 A brief summary of the properties of the LAD and the WFM is provided in the two following tables.
 More details are reported in the following sections of this page.